FAQ, Financial Review Service

 What Topics Are Covered in the Financial Review?

 The financial review provides guidance and advice on a broad range of topics.
 Typical topics include: investment strategy, emergency funds, cash management, setting an appropriate savings rate target, cash flow planning, 529 college savings, retirement income strategy, and backdoor Roth IRA guidance.
-Although we do not sell insurance, we can offer general advice on life insurance, disability insurance, and umbrella insurance.
-We can also cover other topics and questions that are of concern to you.
+Although Ryan does not sell insurance, he can offer general advice on life insurance, disability insurance, and umbrella insurance.
+He can also cover other topics and questions that are of concern to you.

 What Types of Clients Hire You for a Financial Review?